AndrewTaro/TravelTimeToCap/README.md

 # Travel Time to Cap
-This modification shows the minimum time required to travel to the objectives at the current speed.
+This modification shows the minimum time required to travel to the edge of objectives at the current speed.

+- The radius of each capture point is taken into account.
+So the travel time is always accurate as long as your ship is
+  - at a stable speed
+  - going toward the center of the cap.
-It is only visible when Alt-key (or detailed vision key if remapped) is pressed.
+- It becomes visible only when the Alt-key (or detailed vision key if remapped) is pressed.
-Due to a technical limitation, the estimated times are calculated based on the center of capture points instead of their circumferences.
-Therefore, you will reach an objective before the timer goes down to zero.
-The mod is officially checked and approved by WG, thus is safe to use.

 # Overview
 ![image](https://github.com/AndrewTaro/TravelTimeToCap/assets/36262823/74b37ef5-31a5-4a3a-a746-2bab395e0878)